bji219/Mindful_Notis/README.md

         smtp.login(email,pw)
         smtp.sendmail(email,email, msg.as_string())
 ```
+A Google App password _must be generated_ for this to interface with Gmail.
+This can be configured [here](https://myaccount.google.com/security?hl=en).
+This variable in the code ```pw = '' ``` is looking for the app password, _not_ your normal email account password.

 ## Cron Job
 The whole point of this code is to service as a notification generator.
 Using cron on my mac will allow me to run this Python code at regular intervals.
 Run ```crontab -e``` in your terminal to create a recurring job for your computer to run.
 I have set my cron job to run every monday at 3:33pm.